unstoppabledomains/resolution-swift/README.md

  - Create an instance of the Resolution class
  - Call any method of the Resolution class asyncronously

 > NOTE: make sure an instance of the Resolution class is not deallocated until the asyncronous call brings in the result.
+Your code is the **only owner** of the instance so keep it as long as you need it.

 # Common examples

+> NOTE as of 26 November 2020: since the service at https://main-rpc.linkpool.io seems to be unstable it is highly recommended that you instantiate the Resolution instance with an Infura URL, like shown below.

 ```swift
 import UnstoppableDomainsResolution